Anurag-Sharmaa/Verilog_Code_of_DCT/README.md

 All teh code is written in verilog using vivado design suite (version 2023.2) i chose the Block Ram IP in vivado with memory type single port ROM, bitwidth 9 and Deppth of 65536.
+A test bench to run the design to get the simulations are there in tb.v